 Montenegro is an ideal sailing spot in the Mediterranean.
-Montenegro has clean sandy beaches along 290 km of unspoilt coastline plus great wind and weather conditions for sailing.
-With around nine months of sunshine a year, it’s worth taking a look at the Yacht Charters on offer.
+Montenegro has clean sandy beaches along 290 km of unspoilt coastline, plus great wind and weather conditions for sailing.
+It’s worth taking a look at the Yacht Charters on offer with around nine months of sunshine a year.

-Montenegro means “Black Mountain”.
-It is a sovereign state in southeast Europe and the capital city is Podgorica.
+It is a sovereign state in southeast Europe, and the capital city is Podgorica.
 The coastline is on the Adriatic sea to the southwest.
 There are shared borders with Croatia to the west and Kosovo to the east.
-Additionally, it borders Bosnia and Herzegovina to the northwest, Serbia to the northeast and Albania to the southeast.
+Additionally, it borders Bosnia and Herzegovina to the northwest, Serbia and Albania to the southeast.

 The territory was home to Medieval Serbian principalities back in the 9th- century.
 Later, the region gained independence from the Byzantine Empire in 1042.
 Several European powers battled for ownership over the centuries.
 Eventually, the Kingdom of Yugoslavia began rule here, from 1918.
 The People’s Socialist Federal Republic of Yugoslavia seceded in 1945.

 Fast forward to 1992, when Serbia and Montenegro tried to establish the Federal Republic of Yugoslavia together.
 However, their federal status was opposed by other republics and denied by the UN.
 Later, in 2003, the republic was renamed Serbia and Montenegro.
 Montenegro declared independence in 2006, after a referendum.

 Montenegro is a member of the Council of Europe, the UN, NATO, and the World Trade Organization.
 Additionally, the state belongs to the Organization for Security and Co-operation in Europe and the Central European Free Trade Agreement.